-- A At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear, followed by a long whistle indicating that they should take their positions with at least one foot at the front of the starting platform, the edge of the pool or on the wall and remain there.
-In backstroke and medley relay events, at the referee's first long whistle, the swimmers shall immediately enter the water and at the second long whistle shall return without undue delay to the starting position (article 101.1.2). - B When the swimmers and officials are ready, the referee shall signal with an outstretched arm to the starter that the swimmers are under the starter's control. - C On the starter's command "Take your mark," the swimmer shall immediately assume a starting position with at least one foot at the front of the starting platform, the edge of the pool or on the wall.
-A swimmer starting in the water must have at least one hand in contact with the wall or starting platform.
-When all swimmers are stationary, the starter shall give the starting signal. - D When a swimmer does not respond promptly to the command "Take your mark," the starter shall immediately release all swimmers, upon which the swimmers may stand up, step off the blocks or leave the wall.
+A At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear, followed by a long whistle indicating that they should take their positions with at least one foot at the front of the starting platform or the deck and remain there.
+Swimmers starting in the water must take their positions on the wall with at least one hand in contact with the wall or starting platform and one foot in contact with the wall.
+In backstroke and medley relay events, at the referee's first long whistle, the swimmers shall immediately enter the water and at the second long whistle shall take their positions on the wall without undue delay (article 101.1.2).

+B When the swimmers and officials are ready, the referee shall signal with an outstretched arm to the starter that the swimmers are under the starter's control.

+C On the starter's command, "Take your mark," each swimmer shall immediately assume a starting position that maintains at least one foot at the front of the starting platform or at the front of the pool deck.
+A swimmer starting in the water must have at least one foot on the wall and at least one hand in contact with the wall or starting platform.
+When all swimmers are stationary, the starter shall give the starting signal.

+D When a swimmer does not respond promptly to the command, "Take your mark," the starter shall immediately release all swimmers, upon which the swimmers may stand up, step off the blocks, or leave the wall.